FrancisCrickInstitute/dm3d-pages/tutorial.md

 ![initializer view](tutorial-images/initializer-view-dna.png)

-*The distance transform tends to make meshes a little large, which is good for subsequently deforming the meshes to the original data.*
+*Please note that the distance transform tends to make meshes a little large, which is helpful for subsequently deforming the meshes to the original data.*

 ### Processing all frames